Best Sentinel-2 Cloud Mask: SCL vs s2cloudless vs FMask vs Cloud Score+

 The plain-English answer

-The frustrating answer is also the honest one: Asking for the “best” Sentinel-2 cloud mask mixes together three tools that were built for slightly different jobs.
+The frustrating answer is also the honest one: Asking for the “best” Sentinel-2 cloud mask mixes together tools that were built for different jobs.

 SCL, short for Scene Classification Layer, is the easiest place to start because it arrives with many Sentinel-2 L2A (Level-2A surface reflectance) products.
-It is explainable, convenient, and good enough for a lot of filtering tasks.
-But it is not just a cloud detector.
-ESA’s algorithm description says the scene classification map is mainly there to support Sen2Cor atmospheric correction by separating cloudy pixels, clear land, and water, while also providing classes such as cloud shadow, cloud probability classes, cirrus, and snow.
+It is explainable, convenient, and good enough for many filtering tasks.
+But it is not just a standalone cloud detector.
+ESA’s algorithm description says the scene classification map mainly supports Sen2Cor atmospheric correction by separating cloudy pixels, clear land, and water, while also providing classes such as cloud shadow, cloud probability classes, cirrus, and snow.
 That makes SCL useful, but it also tells you what it was optimized for.
 ESA, Sentinel-2 L2A ATBD

 s2cloudless is different.
-It is a single-scene, pixel-based cloud detector that uses 10 Sentinel-2 bands and returns cloud probability, which you can threshold to match your tolerance for false positives or missed clouds.
+It is a single-scene, pixel-based cloud detector that uses Sentinel-2 bands and returns cloud probability, which you can threshold to match your tolerance for false positives or missed clouds.
 That probability output is the real reason people like it.
 You are not locked into one hard class boundary.
-One practical nuance matters, though: If you use hosted convenience layers instead of running the model yourself, some platforms expose precomputed cloud probability and cloud mask bands at 160 m resolution, which is fine for fast screening but not identical to running the model at full request resolution.
+One practical nuance matters, though: If you use hosted convenience layers instead of running the model yourself, some platforms expose precomputed cloud probability and cloud mask bands at coarser resolution, which is useful for fast screening but not identical to running the model directly.
 Sentinel Hub, s2cloudless repository Sentinel Hub, Cloud Masks documentation

 FMask is different again.
 It is not just a cloud score.
 It is a fuller masking workflow designed to identify clouds and cloud shadows, and the current public implementation for Sentinel-2 expects L1C (Level-1C top-of-atmosphere) input and outputs explicit classes for clear land, clear water, cloud shadow, snow or ice, and cloud.
 That makes it attractive when shadow contamination is the real operational problem, not just cloud opacity.
 GERSL, FMask repository